 Above all, Ian hopes to transfer his love of the rich meaning, rhythms and significance of the entire range of English Literature to students and to show them that they can enjoy English texts in their own right as well as preparing themselves to do well in examinations on such texts.

-Mr Don Ho is the Principal of International Scholars Tuition School.
+Mr Don Ho is the Founder of International Scholars Tuition.
 He has been tutoring English in Hong Kong since 2000.
 Don has tutored many Hong Kong students who were preparing for English Winchester Entrance Exams, King’s Scholarship Papers at Eton College, IB Diploma Standard Level (SL) and Higher Level (HL), AS and A2 Level GCE, IAL, IGCSE, Common Entrance Exam (CEE) at 13+ and 11+, Common Academic Scholarship at 13+, UKiset, SSAT, ISEE, ACT, and SAT.

 As an English Language and Literature Tutor, Don has successfully tutored an IB Diploma student from Sevenoaks School (UK), formerly of Wai Yan College (HK), who now attends LSE (London School of Economics) in how to write literary criticism essays that best demonstrate the student’s abilities to understand the explicit and implicit meanings in the poems The Road Not Taken by Pulitzer Prize winning poet Robert Frost, Death of Naturalist by Seamus Heaney, who won Nobel Prize in Literature in 1995, and the Cask of Amontillado by Edgar Allan Poe.
 To IB Diploma English Literature students from South Island School and West Island School who were preparing for the internally assessed Individual Oral Commentary (IOC) and the Individual Oral Presentation (IOP), Don has tutored the beautifully chilling novel, Perfume: The Story of a Murderer by German writer Patrick Suskind; the viciously innocent novel, The Sailor Who Fell from Grace with the Sea by Japanese writer Yukio Mishima; the courageously feminist novel, Woman at Point Zero by Egyptian writer Nawal El Saadawi; the tragically spirited novel, Of Mice and Men by Nobel Prize winning author John Steinbeck; the passionately violent drama, A Streetcar Named Desire written by Pulitzer Prize winning American playwright Tennessee Williams; and the passionately unrestrained play, The House of Bernarda Alba by the Spanish dramatist Federico Garcia Lorca.
 To an A-Level student from Kellet School, Don tutored William Shakespeare’s comedy, A Midsummer Night’s Dream.
 Don tutored his students on how to critically analyse the texts and logically structure arguments, in addition to working on improving confidence and presentation skills in order to engage an audience.